Alpha-Rome0/cook-for-me/README.md

 $cd webapp
 $npm install

+4. In order for the server file to work, it needs the credentials to your database.
+This web instance connects to Amazon's DynamoDB database using the Dynasty library - in order to successfully deploy the server, you must create a database on DynamoDB and store its credentials in the server folder under the filename $credentials.json.

+Your credentials.json file should look like the one below, with your values inserted:
+{
+   "User name":"YourUserName",
+   "Password":"YourPassword",
+   "accessKeyId":"YourAccessKey",
+   "secretAccessKey":"YourSecretAccessKey",
+   "Console login link":"YourConsoleLoginLink"
+}

+This information should be provided to you upon setting up DynamoDB, so it should be a copy/paste into the correct filename in the server directory.

-4. The application should now have all the node dependencies it needs to run.
+5. The application should now have all the node dependencies it needs to run.

 _Run Instructions_